1982 Atlantic hurricane season

-The 1982 Atlantic hurricane season was an extremely inactive Atlantic hurricane season with five named tropical storms and one subtropical storm.
+The 1982 Atlantic hurricane season was a well-below average Atlantic hurricane season with five named tropical storms and one subtropical storm.
 Two storms became hurricanes, one of which reached major hurricane status.
 The season officially began on June 1, 1982, and lasted until November 30, 1982.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic basin.
 Activity started early with Hurricane Alberto forming on the first day of the season.
 Alberto threatened the Southwestern Florida coast as a tropical storm, meadering offshore in the southeastern Gulf of Mexico and causing 23 fatalities in Cuba.
 The next system, a subtropical storm, formed later in June and affected the same area as Alberto, causing $10 million in damage.

 Tropical Storm Beryl formed on August 28, after a quiet July in the open Atlantic Ocean.
 Beryl grazed Cape Verde, killing 3 people.
 Tropical Depression Three formed just behind Beryl, tracking east and north of the Caribbean sea in early September.
 Soon after the dissipation of Beryl, Tropical Storm Chris formed in the Gulf of Mexico on September 9.
 Chris stayed a weak storm, making landfall near Sabine Pass, Texas, and dissipating over land on September 13.
 Hurricane Debby was the next storm and the strongest of the season.
-The formative stage of Debby produced rainfall in Puerto Rico and soon strengthened into a Category 4 Major Hurricane.
+The formative stage of Debby produced rainfall in Puerto Rico, causing one death on the island, and soon strengthened into a Category 4 major hurricane.
 Debby passed by Newfoundland on September 18 and merged with a non-tropical low on September 20.
 In mid-September, Tropical Depression Six formed west of Africa, and tracked west-northwest, dissipating before reaching the Leeward Islands on September 20.
 Its remnant thunderstorm activity continued moving west-northwest, forming Tropical Depression Seven which moved near Bermuda on September 25 before dissipating offshore Nova Scotia.
-The final storm of the season, Tropical Storm Ernesto, was the shortest-lasting system and stayed out to sea, dissipating on October 2.
+The final storm of the season, Tropical Storm Ernesto, was the shortest-lasting system and stayed out to sea, dissipating on October 3.

 Season summary

+The 1982 Atlantic hurricane season officially began on June 1 and ended on November 30.
 The season was very inactive because of strong vertical wind shear due to stronger than normal westerly winds aloft.
 The wind shear was contributed by a variety of factors including a very strong El Niño.
 Vertical wind shear was strong enough to disrupt convection in areas of disturbed weather so they could not develop further.
 The El Niño which affected this hurricane season extended into the 1983 Atlantic hurricane season.
 Higher than average values of African mineral dust during the most active portion of the hurricane season could have also suppressed tropical cyclone activity.